Membership in Our Society

 4. Spiritual Formation and Fellowship Opportunities.
 Our members genuinely like another and desire to interact and, when possible, spend time together.
 Within a short time in our organization, members become friends.
 This environment of caring and grace is evident in e-mail interactions, online engagement and, most of all, in person at our annual conferences.
 The leadership and legacy developed over the past several decades by our committed members provide opportunities for meaningful relationships seldom seen in higher education or professional life.
 This includes opportunities to be encouraged and edified through interaction with colleagues who are a part of SPCE.

 5. Research Presentations and Opportunities.
-As an academic society with members from nearly 200 accredited institutions of higher learning, research presentations are a natural aspect of SPCE membership.
+As an academic society with members from well over 100 accredited institutions of higher learning, research presentations are a natural aspect of SPCE membership.
 Each year at our annual conference we provide dozens of opportunities for qualified, selected, or juried research to be presented.
 Group research projects are becoming even more prevalent than before through a renewed national emphasis on assessment and evaluation.
 SPCE members at sister schools regularly engage in personal and group research.
 This often involves the opportunity to partner in funded or volunteer research projects, to write essays, articles, or books with other SPCE members, and to partner in studies with colleagues and doctoral students.
 In addition, our annual conference, there are a growing number of digital and virtual forums to share research.
 This will include research presentations by videoconference, and other semi-formal venues.
 Routine information about these is available here and on other SPCE-managed resources.

 6. Dynamic Learning-and-Discovery-Based Website.
 Rather than the SPCE website being farmed out to an outside organization for construction and updating, we have undertaken that task ourselves.
 Our website provides a great many number of resources for learning and discovery.
 Members are be treated to sections providing up-to-the-minute world news, live Twitter feeds from relevant resources, and one-location access to the top leadership, education, technology, discipleship, and ministry websites.
 In addition, we feature resources like an official web log (blog), video blog (vlog), podcast, wikis, and too many other resources to mention.
 All of these will come from the home base of our website and associated tools which are mobile-and-pad-responsive, in addition to being cross-platform for Windows, Apple, and Android users.
 We will also offer an increasing number of members-only resources available only to those who help resource the organization through their modest membership fees.
 Our desire is to provide special links that provide access to tools that will be helpful to our society’s scholars.
 This includes areas for conducting research, collaboration, networking, locating timely information on known position vacancies, and a password-protected SPCE prayer group.
 The advantages of cloud computing, shared folders, wikis, and other tools will be exploited for our members’ benefit.